CBC-UCONN/genome_size_estimation/README.md

 jellyfish count -t 30 -C -m 21 -s 100G -o 21mer_out *fastq
 ```

 This script invokes `jellyfish count` and uses 30 processors (`-t 30`) to count canonical k-mers (`-C`) of length 21 (`-m 21`).
 We specify an initial hash size of 100gb, but jellyfish can expand that if necessary.
-In the SLURM header we request 475gb of memory, as k-mer counting in a large dataset can be very memory intensive.
+In the SLURM header we request 475gb of memory and use a himem node, as k-mer counting in a large dataset can be very memory intensive.
 We used `*fastq` to match all fastq files in the current directory, but you can also write them out explicitly as the last arguments in the script.

 ### Counting k-mer frequencies